 It is not possible to set up trusts under Swiss law in the absence of a substantive trust law.
-Foreign trusts, however, are recognised in Switzerland since the Swiss Private the Swiss Private International Law Act ("PILA") transposes certain provision of the Hague Convention on the Law Applicable to Trusts and Whether a security agent or security trustee can enforce its rights in respect of a Swiss law-governed security interest depends on the nature of such security interest:
+Foreign trusts, however, are recognised in Switzerland since the Swiss Private the Swiss Private International Law Act ("PILA") transposes certain provision of the Hague Convention on the Law Applicable to Trusts and on their Recognition ("Hague Trust Convention"), which is applicable in Switzerland.
+Subject to the conditions of PILA and the Hague Trust Convention, a decision by a foreign court on trust-related matters is recognised.

+Whether a security agent or security trustee can enforce its rights in respect of a Swiss law-governed security interest depends on the nature of such security interest: